mal19992/sqlps/README.md

 when issued `q.setAllValues(st)` the SQL prepared statement will be properly initialized regardless the order/depth of used "sql pieces" of [SQLst](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/SQLst.html) type.
 Inside the interpolator there is a recursive tree walk, this makes it possible.

-Hence the proposed library alows a seamless integration of scala language variables and SQL prepared statement variables.
+The proposed library alows a seamless integration of scala language variables and SQL prepared statement variables.
 The goal was achieved by introduction of two types [SQLArg](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/SQLArg.html)